Customer Agreement

 (b) BSITC shall not be liable to the Customer in respect of any loss or damage that may be caused by Third Party Services or any provider of Third Party Services.

-6.11 The availability of the Hosted App Services shall be governed by the SLA.
+6.11 The availability of the Subscription Services shall be governed by the SLA.

-6.12 BSITC may make modifications to the Hosted App Services from time to time and will notify the Customer in writing of any material modifications.
-In the event of a modification that has a material, adverse impact on the Customer’s ability to use the Hosted App Services, the Customer shall be entitled, as its exclusive remedy, to cancel the affected Hosted App Services on 7 days’ written notice to BSITC, and to receive a pro rata refund of the Charges pre-paid to with respect to the cancelled Hosted App Services.
+6.12 BSITC may make modifications to the Subscription Services from time to time and will notify the Customer in writing of any material modifications.
+In the event of a modification that has a material, adverse impact on the Customer’s ability to use the Subscription Services, the Customer shall be entitled, as its exclusive remedy, to cancel the affected Subscription Services on 7 days’ written notice to BSITC, and to receive a pro rata refund of the Charges pre-paid to BSITC with respect to the provision of the cancelled Subscription Services during the period following cancellation.

-6.13 The Customer acknowledges that the successful deployment and continued operation of the Hosted App Services is contingent on the Customer complying with dependencies set out in the Statement of Work or specified by BSITC acting reasonably from time to time.
+6.13 The Customer acknowledges that the successful deployment and continued operation of the Subscription Services is contingent on the Customer complying with dependencies set out in the Statement of Work or specified by BSITC acting reasonably from time to time.

-6.14 For the avoidance of doubt, BSITC will have no obligation to update the Hosted App Services except to the extent agreed in a Statement of Work.
-In particular, if the Hosted App are designed to be compatible with a particular version of a third party application programming interface, then the parties must use the Change procedure to agree any updates to the Hosted App required as a result of changes to that application programming interface.
+6.14 For the avoidance of doubt, BSITC will have no obligation to update the Subscription Services except to the extent expressly agreed in a Statement of Work.
+In particular, if the Subscription Services are designed to be compatible with a particular version of a third party application programming interface, then the parties must use the Change procedure to agree any updates to the Subscription Services required as a result of changes to that application programming interface.

-6.16 The Hosted App Services under a Statement of Work may be cancelled at the end of any Hosted App Services Period by either party giving to the other not less than 60 days’ prior written notice of such cancellation.
-In addition, Hosted App Services may be cancelled in accordance with the express provisions of the applicable Statement of Work.
+6.15 The Subscription Services under a Statement of Work may be cancelled at the end of any Subscription Period by either party giving to the other not less than 30 days’ prior written notice of such cancellation.
+In addition, Subscription Services may be cancelled in accordance with the express provisions of the applicable Statement of Work.

 7.1 This Clause 7 applies in relation to all Development Deliverables, along with those Consultancy Deliverables that the applicable Statement of Work specifies shall be subject to user acceptance testing.